How to stop contact form spam in wordpress

 Recaptcha type

 Next, enter your website’s domain name under Domains.
-Make sure to only type part that comes after https:// in your URL.
+Make sure to only type the part that comes after https:// in your URL.

 recaptcha domain